axelpale/nudged/README.md

 ## Introduction

 In general, you can apply Nudged in any situation where you want to capture a 2D transformation based on a movement of any number of control points.
-There are different  See the image below for available types of transforms Nudged can estimate.
+See the image below for available types of transforms Nudged can estimate.

 <img src="doc/transformation-types.jpg" alt="Types of transformation estimators"/><br>
 _**Image**: Available types of transformation estimators.
 Each estimator has an abbreviated name, for example 'SR'.
 The black-white dots and connecting arrows represent movement of two control points.
 Given the control points, Nudged estimates a transformation.
 The image pairs represent the effect of the resulting transformation.
 To emphasize the effect, the control points and the initial image positions are kept the same for each type._